keiner12345/keiner12345/README.md

 - 🏗️ Interested in **backend development**, **databases**, and **RESTful APIs**.
 - 🌱 Currently learning **Laravel**, **Angular**, and improving my **JavaScript** skills.
 - 📌 I love working on **open-source projects** and collaborating with other developers.
+- 🐧 I have **basic knowledge of Linux** and enjoy using it for development and server management.
 - 📫 Feel free to reach out to me at **gzkeiner@gmail.com**!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>